Centre for Economic Governance

 Public Participation in Laikipia Kitui & Kwale.

-GROOTS Kenya and NCCK, with the support from DIAKONIA Sweden, are currently piloting the “Kaunti bora – jukumu letu” project to promote public participation in county governance processes in Laikipia, Kitui and Kwale County.
+GROOTS Kenya and NCCK, with support from DIAKONIA Sweden, are currently piloting the “Kaunti bora – jukumu letu” project to promote public participation in county governance processes in Laikipia, Kitui and Kwale County.
 To this end they commissioned a rapid survey on public participation in county governance processes in Laikipia, Kitui and Kwale Counties in November 2013.

 Strengthening Accountability for Trade Growth.